mysql/mysql-utilities/doc/man/mysqldiff.rst

 The SQL transformation feature has the following known limitations:

-* When tables with partition differences are encountered, the utility generates the **ALTER TABLE** statements for all other changes but prints a warning and the partition differences are omitted.
+* When tables with partition differences are encountered, the utility generates the **ALTER TABLE** statement for all other changes but prints a warning and omits the partition differences.

-* If the transformation detects table options in the source table (specified with the :option:`--changes-for` option) that are not changed or do not exist in the target table, a warning is issued.
+* If the transformation detects table options in the source table (specified with the :option:`--changes-for` option) that are not changed or do not exist in the target table, the utility generates the **ALTER TABLE** statement for all other changes but prints a warning and omits the table option differences.

 * Rename for events is not supported.
 This is because **mysqldiff** compares objects by name.
 In this case, depending on the direction of the diff, the